 Life happens and unexpected expenses, with even planned events such as a wedding or home improvement project, can send any household budget into a frenzy.
 Not only that, but the stress alone can also take a toll on your health.
 In these instances, taking out an installment loan may be the answer to your problems.

 An installment loan generally has set scheduled payments due on a particular date each month.
 Some examples are your mortgage, a car loan and student loans.
 Generally, the determined interest rate comes from the market and your credit score.
 Before increasing your monthly budget, make sure that you are comfortable with the amount you’ll have to pay.
-Remember, if it ends up that you miss or make a few late payments, your credit score can take a hit that may take months, even years to recover.
+Your credit score will be impacted by late payments.
+Perhaps an installment loan will avoid that.

 There are also other types of loans with short-term repayment terms that might offer a better option.
 While the payments each month will be higher, you will lose the loan faster, paying it off in months instead of years.
 A payday loan is an easy to acquire loan well-suited for someone that does not own a home and has a less than stellar credit rating.
 However, this type of loan also comes with high-interest penalties, sometimes even more than the initial loan itself and the terms of repayment are limited.
 Yet another choice and a better alternative to the predatory payday loan is to look at fast installment loans.
 Personal cash loans and installment loans in amounts up to $1250 as an alternative option to payday lending.
 Key benefits include minimal eligibility requirements, fast-funding and flexible repayment.
 Qualified applicants must have a social security number, an active checking account, and a verifiable source of income.